julzaza/wildwitchherbs/_posts/2025-12-09-rowan-trees-front-door-old-world-folklore.md

 Rowan’s protective power extended beyond planting.

-Its wood was shaped into ritual tools — especially wands and rods used for:
+Its wood was shaped into ritual tools, especially wands and rods used for:

 - Divination
 - Dowsing for metals or water
 - Protective circle casting
 - Healing rites

-Because rowan repelled enchantment, tools made from it were considered magically “clean” — resistant to corruption or hostile influence.
+Because rowan repelled enchantment, tools made from it were considered magically “clean”, resistant to corruption or hostile influence.

 In Celtic tradition, rowan was sometimes called the **Wizard’s Tree** (*fid na ndruad* — “wood of the druids”), reinforcing its role as a conduit between practitioner and unseen forces.